AngryCarrot789/MemoryEngine360/README.md

 # Licence
 The project is licenced under GPLv3.
 See COPYING.GPLv3 for more information.
 All files should contain the licence header

-This project references a project called PFXToolKitUI licenced under LGPL, and AvaloniaHex is licenced under MIT
+This project references a project called PFXToolKitUI licenced under LGPL, and AvaloniaHex is licenced under MIT.

+The file IFeatureXboxJRPC2 contains code from XboxChef/JRPC, licenced under GPL-3.0